streamlit/docs/content/streamlit-cloud/get-started/deploy-an-app/app-dependencies.md

 Only include packages in your requirements file that are not distributed with a standard Python installation.
 If [any of the modules from base Python](https://docs.python.org/3/py-modindex.html) are included in the requirements file, you will get an error when you try to deploy.
-Additionally, we recommend that you use the latest version of Streamlit to ensure full Streamlit Cloud functionality.
+Additionally, we recommend that you use the latest version of Streamlit to ensure full Streamlit Community Cloud functionality.

 </Note>